priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Error Handling Patterns
+**One-liner**: Structured exception handling with logging and graceful recovery strategies.
 **Concept**: Structured approaches to handling exceptions, logging errors, and implementing graceful failure recovery.
 **Analogy**: Like having emergency procedures - know what to do when things go wrong.
 ```python